When Is the Best Time

 - Some facts on how much was needed to build this castle annually:

-- The building got interrupted during snow and storm only.
+The building construction got interrupted during snow and storm only.

 - The gatehouse was built first and became his chosen home to supervise the construction.
 It is presumed he spent the happiest time of his life here.

-- After 11 years of building time, the shell construction, the apartment of the king as well as the servants, and the kitchen were finished.
+- After 11 years of building time, the shell construction, the king's apartment and the servants, and the kitchen were finished.

 - In 1883 the famous “Sängersaal” - hall for vocalists – was finally finished.
 Ludwig became inspired by the Wartburg in Eisenach in 1867 on how to create and design the hall.
 The entire castle is like a film set.
 To save expenses, some parts were built from cardboard.